WHY TREAT SEED?Producing Measurable Results

 Chemical loading of pellets provides a means to treat seeds directly, instead of being delivered in-furrow, sprayed onto plants, broadcast or applied in the soil, the total amount of “toxicants” applied per acre is considerably less.
 Only the seed contacts the active ingredients.
 And that means fewer chemicals in the air, on the ground, on the plants, and into the environment.

 Seed treatments are a smart way to apply pest products for a number of reasons.
 Benefits of seed treatments include:

-- Applying the product directly on the target, the seed not the soil, not into the air, or onto plants.
+- Applying the product directly on the target, chemical to the seed not the soil, not into the air, or irrigation water.

 - Using a minimum amount of toxicant

 - Minimizing the exposure of wildlife and beneficial organisms